OliverVermeulen/php-oop-booking-app/README.md

 ## Description

-The aim op this project is to make an OOP based Booking App in PHP
+The aim of this project is to make a OOP based booking app in PHP

 ## Features

-1. The ability to sign in and out
+1. The ability to book reservations at accommodations
-2. The ability to search for specific accommodations
+2. The ability to check previous reservations
-3. The ability to compare two accommodations
+3. The ability to compare different accommodations
-4. The ability to book reservations
+4. The ability to to send reservations to your email
-5. The ability to view previous bookings

 ## MVP

-- Forms must have frontend validation
+- The forms must have frontend validation
-- User must be allowed to compare two accommodations
+- The site must be responsive
+- The backend must make use of OOP
-- Each hotel must have a different daily rate
+- Each hotel should have a different daily rate
-- When the user clicks book an email must be populated and sent to the users email address
+- Emails should be sent to the users email with the details of their booking
 - Data must persist between pages

 ## Backlog

+- Add routing switch (complete)
+- Add in PHPMailer in via Composer (complete)
+- Add in email functionality
-- Add Register page and Sign In Modal and accompanying json files (complete)
+- Add in json files for accommodations and reservations
-- Add booking page and comparison (complete)
+- Add in comparison selector

+## Future Additions

-- Add ability to search for accommodations
+- A search bar that filter to search for specific accommodations
+- A dedicated Register, Sign In and Sign Out feature
+- Differing rates based on the time of the year
-- Add in email extension via Composer
+- The ability to add in accommodations via a form

 ## Links